decredcommunity/events/reports/20191020-wafaa-casablanca-morocco.md

 (shared in chat on [2019-10-20](https://matrix.to/#/!aNPTuiryMFmdMQWUzb:decred.org/$157159415718215tdXiN:decred.org))

+I was asked by the Wafaa Association to talk about blockchains after they helped to run the [meetup](20190921-decred-meetup-casablanca-morocco.md) in Casablanca on Sep 21.

 There were about 20 people that attended the event, they were mostly students from universities.

 I started the presentation talking about blockchain fundamentals, and then I talked about the consensus system and how it works, the presentation took us two hours from 10 to 12 am.